 as a minimum.

-2) All receipts and the reconciliation schedule must be checked and authorised by the Town Clerk and in the case of the Clerk authorised by a Councillor.
+2) All receipts and the reconciliation schedule must be checked and authorised by the Finance Officer or Town Clerk and then authorised by 2 Councillors.
 A segregation of duties by a minimum of two persons must be maintained at all times.

 3) A bank statement will be downloaded monthly and matched to receipts and expense sheets.